Sunday, June 30, 2024

 ... = mset_of(ys) ⨄ (mset_of(zs) ⨄ mset_of(ms))

-by rewrite m_sum_assoc[Nat, mset_of(ys), mset_of(zs), mset_of(ms)].
+by rewrite m_sum_assoc[Nat, mset_of(ys), mset_of(zs), mset_of(ms)]

 ... = mset_of(ys) ⨄ mset_of(ls)

-by rewrite have mset_of(zs) ⨄ mset_of(ms) = mset_of(ls)
+by rewrite conclude mset_of(zs) ⨄ mset_of(ms) = mset_of(ls)

-by definition {zs, ms} IH[ls].
+by enable {zs, ms} IH[ls]

 ... = mset_of(xs)

-by definition {ys, ls} IH[xs]
+by enable {ys, ls} IH[xs]

 }